Charles Hillman Brough: Biography

 Brough was elected governor in 1916.
 He defeated attorney Wallace Townsend, an Iowa native who later served as the long-term Republican national committeeman from Arkansas.
 Townsend made another unsuccessful gubernatorial bid in 1920 against Brough's successor, Thomas Chipman McRae.

-During the Brough administration, the state reformatory for women was founded and a girl's industrial school was opened.
+During the Brough administration, numerous reforms were introduced such as the founding of the state reformatory for women and a girl's industrial school was opened.
 He signed into law a bill which allowed women to vote in primary elections.
 Under Brough, Arkansas became the only southern state to allow women's suffrage prior to the Nineteenth Amendment.
 Brough, a liberal Democrat, publicly supported anti-lynching laws.
 He was reelected as governor in 1918, when the Republican Party endorsed Brough against the Socialist Clay Fulks.

 In 1919, the Elaine massacre in Elaine, Phillips County, took place in which white residents created false conspiracies about black residents wanting to kill whites although black residents were only trying to form a union to demand better wages as sharecroppers.
 Brough requested federal troops from the War Department and accompanied the troops to the scene.
 There, soldiers rounded up black residents and, as the Mississippi vigilantes and local posse were already doing, killed black residents indiscriminately.
 At least two and possibly more victims were killed by soldiers.
 Up to 237 black people were killed in the massacre.
-That was one of the deadliest racial conflicts in all of American history.
+It was one of the deadliest racial conflicts in all of American history.

 Brough was a personal friend of the Woodward family and was an early influence on prominent southern historian C. Vann Woodward.

 Brough served as the director of the Public Information Bureau from 1925 to 1928 and in 1929 as president of Central Baptist College in Conway, Arkansas.
 He chaired the Virginia-District of Columbia Boundary Commission from 1934 to 1935.
 Brough was also a Civitan.
 Brough also unsuccessfully ran for the U.S. Senate in 1932 but lost in the Democratic primary to Senator Hattie Caraway.

 Brough died in Washington, D.C.
 Like many other Arkansas governors, he is interred at the Roselawn Memorial Park Cemetery in the capital city of Little Rock.

 Asked how to pronounce his surname, he told The Literary Digest: "Pronounced as if it were spelled bruff."
 (Charles Earle Funk, What's the Name, Please?, Funk & Wagnalls, 1936.)